rapaktech/central-bank-of-genesys/README.md

     ```

-* To reverse a transfer of funds between two users, send a POST request with your token included in the header, to /users/reverse/, with a JSON object:
+* To reverse a transfer of funds between two users, send a **POST** request with your token included in the header, to **/users/reverse/**, with a JSON object:

     ``` JSON